 In-cell NMR, Structural Biology, Structural Vaccinology, Metals in biology, Iron-sulfur protein biogenesis

-Barbieri L, Luchinat E and Banci L. Characterization of proteins by in cell NMR spectroscopy in cultures mammalians cells in their physiological environment.
-Nature Protocols 11: 1101-1111, 2016.
+Barbieri L, Luchinat E and Banci L. In-cell NMR spectroscopy in HEK293T cells: a protocol to characterize proteins in their physiological environment.
+Nature Protocols 11: 1101-1111,

 Banci L, Ciofi-Baffoni S, Gajda K, Muzzioli R, Peruzzini R and Winkelmann J. N-terminal domains mediate [2Fe-2S] cluster transfer from glutaredoxin-3 to anamorsin.
 Nat Chem Biol 11: 772-778, 2015.